Frequently Asked Questions

 To find out which day and time BRIJ volunteers visit your centre, please check the noticeboard at reception for our poster, ask your centre manager, or email info@brij.ie

 There are several companies and organisations providing English language classes in Cork.
-Please explore options on the Learn English page on the BRIJ website.
+Read this post for more information.

 There are many gyms in Cork City which have a fee associated with them.